Operahuset Nordfjord: Main theater

 There are reflective surfaces in the ceiling and walls of hard boards as well as the possibility of dampening reverberation with carpets in the ceiling and on the back wall, which are curved and broken up.
 Some sound absorption has been added to capture the bass in low-frequency pop and rock.
 Many of the stage textiles are in sound-reflecting material.
 It is also possible to lower sound reflectors that form a kind of stage house above the orchestra.
 This improves the possibility of interaction on stage and provides more sound in the chamber.

 Cinema

-The cinema has an occupancy capacity of 105 seats, including 6 handicap spots.
+The cinema has an occupancy capacity of 105 seats, including 6 handicap spaces.
 It is used as the main cinema in Nordfjordeid, with several movie viewings offered per week.

 Foyer

 The foyer is used as the main lobby during productions.
 It has a seating capacity of approximately 300 people for gala events and dinners.
 During the day time it acts as a cantina for the students at the upper secondary school.
 The foyer also hosts art exhibitions and conferences.